SAP-samples/teched2023-AD263/exercises/ex0/README.md

 Please click the button `Create Exception` to raise some example exceptions from this Application.
 ![](./images/demo_app_trigger_exception.png)

-After triggering the exception a toast confirming the result is shown.
+After triggering the exception a toast confirming the result is shown.<br>
 ![](./images/demo_app_success_exception.png)

 > [!NOTE]